andrewkolos/sqlworkshop/README.md

 At this point, we can write some very informing queries.
 Try these excercises to see what you know and help solidify what you have learned up to this point.

 1\.
 Count the number of suppliers in each country.
 Order results by the number of suppliers, and then by the name of country.

 2\.
+Get a list of orders shipped by Speedy Express.

+3\.
 Count the number of products in each category.

-3\.
+4\.
 (Difficult) Select all categories, listed in order of which categories are the most ordered.

-4\.
+5\.
 (Difficult) Select all products that a customer in the UK has ordered.

 **Try solving these on your own before looking at my solutions**

 Possible solutions:

 1\.
 ```SQL
 SELECT Country, Count(Country) AS CountryCount
 FROM Suppliers